Do you want to learn how to reduce shopping cart abandonment on your website but don’t know where to start?

 Check out this post to learn more about using trust badges.

 Icons like these can help your customers feel more confident about using your website, products, and services.
-And with more confidence comes a greater likelihood to follow through with purchases.
+And with more confidence comes a greater likelihood they’ll enter their credit card information and follow through with their purchase.

 7. Optimize the Checkout Page

-If you want to reduce shopping cart abandonment, you need to design your checkout page so that it makes shoppers want to complete the sale.
+If you want to reduce shopping cart abandonment for your online business, you need to design your checkout page so that it makes shoppers want to complete the sale.

 This typically involves making the checkout process as simple as possible.
-For example, you can reduce the number of form fields or add a progress indicator to multi-step checkout processes.
+For example, you can reduce the number of form fields, offer guest checkout options, or add a progress indicator to multi-step checkout processes.

 But, there are other ways to reduce cart abandonment on the checkout page as well.